Why design Agents with process-led approach?

 3.1 Create Agent in Salesforce Agent Builder

-First, create an Agent or use the internal “Employee Agent” BTW It used to be called Einstein Copilot.
+First, create an Agent, or use and existing Agent or the internal “Employee Agent” BTW It used to be called Einstein Copilot.

 Then create a new Topic and give it a name.
-This should be same as your JTBD diagram.
-You can copy the "Classification" and "Scope" from the Level 2 diagram input and activity box text into the Topic in Agent Builder.
+This should be same as your Level 2 AID.
+You can copy the "Classification" and "Scope" from the Level 1 diagram input and activity box text into the Topic in Agent Builder.

-You need to create Actions for each Action activity box in your JTBD diagram.
-Each of these is Actions is linked Salesforce metadata - Apex, Fow, Prompt Template.
+You need to create Actions for each Action activity box in your Level 2 AID.
+Each of these are Actions linked to Salesforce metadata - Apex, Flow, Prompt Template.
 If they do not exist, you need to create them.

-All of this work is a required before you add the Topic instructions.
+All of this work is required before you add the Topic instructions.

 3.2 Generate instructions from the process

-Every time you start to edit the JTBD diagram it takes a snapshot of the diagram.
+Every time you start to edit the Level 2 AID, it takes a snapshot of the diagram.
 Also when you generate instructions it takes a snapshot of the diagram and a copy of the instructions.
 You can access snapshots in the right panel of the diagram.
 You can filter for just these snapshots

 Step 4: Evaluate the Topic